Sindex42/message-app/README.md

 As user
 So that I can remember when I made a post
-I would like to see the time ar which the message was posted
+I would like to see the time at which the message was posted

 As a user
 So that I can share my thoughts
 I would like to see the messages with the newest ones on the top

+As a user
+So that I can have an overview of the entire message history I would like to only see the first 20 characters of any individual message

+As a user
+So that I can read the complete text of a message
+I would like to be able to click on a particular message and see the whole thing

+As a user
+So that I can change a message in the history
+I would like to be able to edit a particular message

+As a user
+So that I can forget what I've written
+I would like to be able to delete a message from the history
 ```

 ## Getting started